syrianarchive/syrianarchive-investigations/investigations/kiwanhospital.md

 - Place of Attack: Idlib: [Kansafra](https://goo.gl/maps/dBBbCV9xiSGKK77C8)
 - Location Hit: Kiwan Charitable Hospital, supported by [Syrian Expatriates Medical Association (SEMA)](https://www.sema-sy.org/en/project/kiwan-hospital/), serves the 175,000 people of the surrounding areas with over 900 patients treated at the hospital every month.
 - Date: 24 November 2019
-- Time: Between 21:00 and 21:30, according to interviews with hospital staff conducted by the Syrian Archive’s investigations team and in corroboration with online open source media and flight observation data.
+- Time: Between 21:00 and 21:30, according to interviews with hospital staff conducted by the Syrian Archive’s investigations team in corroboration with online open source media and flight observation data.
 - Deaths or Wounded: None
 - Type of Attack: Airstrike
 - Munitions Used: Unknown
-- Potentially Responsible: Flight observation data, witness testimony, and open source information point towards the Russian Air Force as the potentia perpetrator of the attack.
+- Potentially Responsible: Flight observation data, witness testimony, and open source information point towards the Russian Air Force as the potential perpetrator of the attack.

 ## Introduction